daviddassau/AngularWithCSharp/Setup.md

           .IncludeDirectory("~/app/controllers","*.js",true));
 ```
 10. Navigate to the `_Layout.cshtml` and add this underneath the Bootstrap Scripts down at the bottom: `@Scripts.Render("~/bundles/angular")`.
 Then inside the opening body tag (probably somewhere around line 10) and add `ng-app="NameOfYourApplication"`.
 11. Create a new folder in your project called `app`.
 Inside that folder, make two more folders, called `partials` and `controllers`.
+In the `partials` folder create a `index.html` file.
+In the `controllers` folder create a `HomeController.js` file.
 12. In the `app` folder create a new JS file called `app.js`.
 Inside that file, put this line of code:
 ```JavaScript
 var app = angular.module("NameOfYourApplication",["ngRoute"]);